GiulioSamp/AnotherFFVIPRSaveEditor/README.md

 ## Safety notes

-- Single-player game.
-There is no fair-play angle here, but be aware of it if you stream or share saves.
 - Always keep a backup.
 The editor does not auto-backup yet.
 - If your edited slot shows as Empty in the game's load menu, the save was rejected.
 Restore from backup.
 This usually means a field the editor doesn't yet handle was left in an inconsistent state.
 Open an issue with the steps you took.